Are you planning an amazing wedding or other fabulous event?

 - IAMPETH (International Association of Master Penman, Engrossers, and Teachers of Handwriting)

 - Alliance of Certified Engravers (ACE)

-ACE is a professional association of freehand engravers who provide high quality engraving services to department stores, specialty gift shops, wineries, country clubs, corporate and individual clients.
-Other ACE Engravers are located in Detroit, Los Angeles, Atlanta, Boston, and Washington, D.C.
+ACE is a mastermind group of freehand engravers who provide crowd-pleasing engraving events to department stores, specialty gift shops, wineries, country clubs, and corporate clients.
+In a matter of minutes we can engrave custom names, messages, and monograms on glass and metal gift items, on either flat and curves surfaces.
+Other ACE Engravers are located in Michigan, California, Georgia, Massachusetts, and Maryland.

 10 Things You Might Not Know About Maureen